bizcoine/common-blockchain/README.md

 ### Blocks

-`blockHex` is the hex representation of the respective block header.
-Transactions are not included; however they can be retrieved independently via the `Blocks.Transactions` end point.

 #### Blocks.Get

 **Parameters:** Array of block ids

+Returns an array of blocks including the hex representation of their headers.
+Block transactions are not included in the response; they can be retrieved independently through the `Blocks.Transactions` end point.

 Idempotent.